acordani/C/Airbnb/01- Installation rails new + Authentication/cours.md

-- On utilise soit le rails new minimal soit le rails new avec Devise.
+- On utilise le rails new minimal.

 ## Minimal